mendicant-original/s10-mod/README.md

 _written by: Shane Emmons_

-I like to play games of strategy, but I'm a moderate strategist at best.
+I like to play games, but I'm a moderate strategist at best.
 When I'm sitting at the game table, I often come up blank trying to think more than one or two moves ahead.
 That's where you come in.
-For this exercise you will build a Game Strategy Helper which let's me think several moves ahead.
+For this exercise you will build a Game Strategy Helper which does the heavy lifting of thinking several moves ahead.

 ## Examples

 - Chess best move.
-Given the current state of the board which move can I make that has the most potential for a checkmate in the next 10 moves.
+Given the current state of the board which move can I make that has the most potential for a checkmate in the next `n` moves.
 - Axis & Allies Dead Zones.
 Given I attack a position with units x, y, z.
 What is the statistical outcome of that fight, and given the current enemy positions what is the likelihood that I'll hold that position after